FreeBSD and Plasma 6 install - a Log

 System Configuration

-- Add password for root - select timezone
+add password for root

 Select services at boot